seamanc2016/StuTrack/README.md

 - MongoDB integrated as database for the application.
 - Webpages are now rendered using EJS.
 - Unnecessary packages were removed (glob)
-- Unecessary code culled (includes all related to previous storage system, like fs for example)
+- Unnecessary code culled (includes all related to previous storage system, like fs for example)

 **Other than that, the functionality of the application is still the same.**